-What is the Focus of Alchemy of Change?
+What was the Focus of Alchemy of Change?

 There are two great levers we humans use to shape our modern world: organization and technology.